dq-guo/dq-guo.github.io/_teaching/2024-spring-IR.md

 location: "Berlin, Germany"
 ---

-I will be teaching one session on International Relations Theories with a focus on China's role.
+Introduction to International Relations Theories with a focus on China's role.